Richard Morton Paye: Personal setbacks

 Paye's relationship with his principal patron Wolcot eventually broke down: Wolcot did not take kindly to being caricatured himself.
 When Paye exhibited his "Portrait of a Sulky Boy" at the Royal Academy in 1785 Wolcot suspected the model was his illegitimate son.
-His anger was compounded when Paye published a comic image of Wolcot himself, depicted as a bear standing in front of an easel and withdrew his patronage.
+When Paye published a comic image of Wolcot himself, depicted as a bear standing in front of an easel, he withdrew his patronage.

 Paye's misfortune was compounded when he suffered a stroke and consequently lost the use of his right arm.
 He set about relearning how to paint with his left hand only.
 He continued to have paintings accepted at major London exhibitions.
 Eventually, though, he descended into near poverty.
 Financial assistance was found for Paye from the Artists' Benevolent Fund.
 According to his obituary, his passion and talent remained undimmed and "the love of Art sustained him through all; neither privations nor disappointment could check the ardour of his enthusiasm, nor could sickness in its most appalling shape quench the powers of genius."